sheharyarn/memento/README.md

 ## Usage

-You start by defining a specific Module as a Memento Table by specifying its attributes, type and other options.
-At two attributes are needed, where the first one is the primary-key of the table.
+You start by defining a Module as a Memento Table by specifying its attributes, type and other options.
+At least two attributes are required, where the first one is the `primary-key` of the table.
 A simple definition looks like this:

 ```elixir
 defmodule Blog.Author do